Ultrafast Image Categorization in Biology and Neural Models: Methods

-Two notable advantages of this method are the robustness and speed of convergence of the network, which results in lower total running time and energy consumption.
-In particular, this method allows us to save computational time during the learning process and thereby experiment with several possible strategies (see Figure~\ref{fig:transfer_learning}).
-We first test this hypothesis by training a network with random weights: {\sc VGG Naive} as a control.

-During transfer learning, we kept all layers of the network {\sc Vgg16} because it is already capable of performing feature extraction on natural scenes, and re-trained the last fully connected layer.
-In particular, we replaced this last layer trained on {\sc ImageNet} (thus with a vector of dimension $K=1000$ which captures the predicted probability of detection for each of the labels in the {\sc ImageNet} database), with a layer with an output dimension of $K=1$ representing the predicted probability for the detection of a new object of interest, i.e., a target and not a distractor.
-We then re-trained this fully connected layer, while freezing the weights of the other layers, to match the pre-trained features (the output of the convolutional layers) with the synset corresponding to the new task implemented by the dataset maker.
-As a control, we also tested the effectiveness of freezing the remaining layers by completely re-training all layers of the pre-trained network, {\sc VGG Full}.
+During transfer learning, we kept all layers of the {\sc Vgg 16} network, since it is already capable of performing feature extraction on natural scenes, and~re-trained only the last fully connected layer.
+In~particular, we replaced this last layer trained on {\sc ImageNet} (i.e., with~a vector of dimension $K=1000$ that captures the predicted probability of detection for each of the labels in the {\sc ImageNet} database) with a layer whose output dimension is simply $K=1$ and which represents the predicted probability of detection of a new object of interest, i.e.,~a target rather than a distractor.
+We then re-trained this fully connected layer, while freezing the weights of the other layers, to~match the pre-trained features (the output of the convolutional layers) with the synset corresponding to the new task implemented by the dataset maker.
+Following this process, we re-trained a network that we call {\sc Vgg TLC} (Transfer Learning on Classification layers).
+As~a control, we also tested the effectiveness of freezing the remaining layers by completely re-training all layers of the pre-trained network, {\sc Vgg TLA} (Transfer Learning on All layers).
+Note that these two networks were trained without any form of data~augmentation.